kevinsaraceni/kevinsaraceni/README.md

-- 👋 Hi, I’m @kevinsaraceni and I'm a UX designer.
+- 👋 Hi, I’m @kevinsaraceni and I'm a programming student.
 - 👀 I’m interested in new technologies and videogames!
 - 🌱 I’m currently learning a lot of things since this design world is completely new for me!
 - 🤝 I’m looking to collaborate on any project that would allow me to gain experience and knowledge.